Blog

 Which fertiliser should I use on my Sir Walter lawn?

-Each turf variety has slightly different nutritional requirements so it can be difficult to choose the right fertiliser for your lawn.
-In the case of Sir Walter, a fertiliser high in iron will be the most beneficial.
-Luckily, there are many fertilisers on the market which have been developed specifically for Sir Walter lawns and you won’t go wrong with these options.
+In the case of Sir Walter, a slow-release fertiliser high in iron will be the most beneficial.
+There are many fertilisers on the market which have been developed specifically for Sir Walter lawns and you won’t go wrong with these options.

 Always read the application instructions on the fertiliser and be accurate with your application rate.